security-force-monitor/research-handbook/source/units-identity.rst

 .. admonition:: Example

     ``Police Divisions`` are a class of police units in Nigeria established by law.
 There are over 1000 units of this type nationwide.
 However, each individual ``Police Division`` may not have a citation for their full, formal name.
 For example, a citation references the ``Achall Division`` police unit in Anambra State.
 There is no citation for the fuller, more formal ``Achalla Police Division``.
-In this case, and similar cases, the Monitor would create a claim with ``Achalla Police Division`` in the ``name:annotation`` with citation ``50a65841-b429-4e77-b7e4-ac937dd2ae72``.
+In this case, and similar cases, the Monitor would create a claim with ``Achalla Police Division`` in the :ref:`name:annotation <unit-name-annotation>` with citation ``50a65841-b429-4e77-b7e4-ac937dd2ae72``.
 This citation was created to specifically note the name for the unit has been created by the Monitor.
 Best practice is to also include any citations that provide contextual information for the standardized name, as well as a ``public_notes:meta``.

 As many units do have standardized names, the Monitor follows several "stylistic" naming conventions for the :ref:`name:annotation <unit-name-annotation>` field: